 Teradata Database assigns an internal partition a partition number of cm-1 and the delete column internal partition is assigned a partition number of cm.

 At first, no column partitions are assigned to column partition numbers cs+1 to cm-2.
 Initially, there is at least 1 unused column partition number because cm-cs-2 is greater than 0.

 As you drop or alter partitions, there can be gaps in the numbering.
 As you add or alter column partitions, unused column partition numbers between 1 and cm-2 can be assigned to the newly added or altered column partitions as long as 1 column partition number remains unused.
 This is necessary because at least 1 column partition number must be available for use by ALTER TABLE to alter a column partition.

-Vantage uses the column partition number to compute the combined partition number for a column partition value of a table row.
+Teradata Database uses the column partition number to compute the combined partition number for a column partition value of a table row.
 Apart from that, there is no significance to the column partition number assigned to a column partition.